Tito-sam/Tito-sam/README.md

 ### Hi there 👋
-### go to mi world of the programming by Tito Mendez
+### go to mi world of the programming by Tito Mendez or Tito-sam

-### I’m currently learning Web and Game Developing
+### I know Web Programming and I´m currently learning Game Developing and others Language programming
+### I know JS, Python, and C++, in a intermediate level.
+### This is my hobby, I study Physics Engineering in UNAL, Colombia